sanskrit/raw_etexts_english/blogs/manasataramgini/2006/08/2006-08-05_mahavaishnava-krama.md

 that simultaneously encompasses :1) the bIja of nR^isiMha and the praNava.
 2) the sudarshana chakra mUla mantra.
-3) the nArAyaNa aShTAkSharI 4) the vAsudeva dvAdashAkSharI 5) the ShoDasha mAtR^ika bIja-s 6) the ugra viShNu formula.The formal worship of the yantra and viShNu embodied in it may be done thus.
+3) the nArAyaNa aShTAkSharI 4) the vAsudeva dvAdashAkSharI 5) the ShoDasha mAtR^ika bIja-s 6) the ugra viShNu formula.
+The formal worship of the yantra and viShNu embodied in it may be done thus.

 oM gaM gaNapataye namaH |